President of Albania: Elections history

 Following the disintegration of the communist regime, the first multi-party elections in Albania were held in 1991, simultaneously with the 1991 parliamentary elections.
 The result was a victory for Ramiz Alia of the Party of Labour of Albania (PPSh), who received 56.2% of the vote in the third round of the elections, ahead of 3 other candidates.
 Sali Berisha, the Democratic Party of Albania (PD) candidate and runner-up in the election, received almost 38.7% of the vote.
 Ramiz Alia resigned as the president on 3 April 1992.
 The same year, the second presidential elections were held on 22 March 1992.
 The result was a victory for Sali Berisha of the Democratic Party of Albania (PD), who received 57.3% of the vote in the second round of the elections, ahead of 5 other candidates, he was elected as president on 9 April 1992.
-Berisha also won the third presidential election in 1997 and was re-elected on 3 February 1997, he resigned due to the Albanian Civil War.
+Berisha also won the third presidential election in 1997 and was re-elected on 3 February 1997, he resigned due to the Albanian unrest.
 The fourth presidential election were held after the 1997 parliamentary election.
 The result was a victory for Rexhep Meidani of the Socialist Party of Albania (PS), who was elected by the Parliament of Albania through a vote of 110 to 3.
 The fifth presidential elections were held on 24 June 2002.
 The result was a victory for Alfred Moisiu, he was chosen by both Socialist Party of Albania (PS) and Democratic Party of Albania (PD) leaders at the time Fatos Nano (PS leader) and Sali Berisha (PD leader).
 He was elected by the Parliament of Albania through a vote of 97 to 19.

 The sixth presidential elections were held on 20 June 2007 with almost four rounds.
 In the first round on 20 June 2007 and 27 June 2007, no candidate was presented.
 The Government of Albania and the opposition presented their proposed candidate lists on 5 July 2007, but did not accept either list.
 Afterwards, on 14 July 2007 the third round were held.
 At least in the fourth round on 20 July, Bamir Topi of the Democratic Party of Albania (PD) won the election.
 The seventh presidential elections were held on 30 May 2012 with four rounds until 11 June 2012.
 The first through third rounds of voting were inconclusive.
 In the fourth round, the result was a victory for Bujar Nishani of the Democratic Party of Albania (PD).
 The most recent and eighth presidential elections were held on 19, 20, 27 and 28 April 2017.
 In the fourth round the incumbent Chairman of the Parliament of Albania, Ilir Meta of the Socialist Movement for Integration (SMI) was elected as seventh president of Albania with 87 votes.